 Panama is a country on the isthmus linking Central and South America.
-Pana is a presidential representative democratic republic, led by Florentino Cortizo since 2019.
-Spanish is the main language spoke in Panama.
+Panama is a presidential representative democratic republic, led by Laurentino Cortizo.
+General elections are scheduled to be held in Panama also in May 2024.
+Due to constitutional term limits, incumbent president Laurentino Cortizo is ineligible for a second consecutive term.

+Spanish is the main language spoken in Panama.